Foothill Larkspur Delphinium hesperium ssp. hesperium NATIVE – CA ENDEMIC

 Uses (San Mateo County Parks prohibits removal of any natural material)

-- CAUTION – All parts of the plant are toxic, especially the seeds
+• CAUTION – All plant parts are toxic, especially the seeds

 Name Derivation